Hellbyte/Wizity.net/clientapi/README.md

 ```

 ### API.on('privatecommunity-update', callback)
-Event fires when community changes to private or back to public.
+Event fires when anyone changes community to private or back to public.

 ``` js
 API.on('privatecommunity-update', function(data){